 Lying is done with words and also with silence –Adrienne Rich

 To be Semitic, technically, means to speak a Semitic language and in this regard all of Amhara, Gurage, Tigray (etc), all Arabs and all Hebrew Speakers.
 This means the largest linguistic group in Africa is a Semitic one.
-However, if Semitic means “mixed” then the majority Semitic people are Arabs.
-European Jews in neither of the above classifications are Semitic, because they are racially European, culturally European, and linguistically European.
+However, if Semitic means “mixed” then the majority of Semitic people are Arabs.
+European Jews in neither of the above classifications are Semitic because they are racially European, culturally European, and linguistically European.
 Terms for Jew” in the 1980 Jewish Almanac we read: “Strictly speaking it is incorrect to call an Ancient Israelite a ‘Jew’ or to call a contemporary Jew an Israelite or a Hebrew.”
 Modern facts show they are genetic Khazars who converted to Judaism.

-And maybe in this we see the persistence of words like Ethiopia and Habesha, although the roots are inaccurate today they are simple words that are somewhat independent of their etymological origin.
+And maybe in this, we see the persistence of words like Ethiopia and Habesha, although the roots are inaccurate today they are simple words that are somewhat independent of their etymological origin.